 Introduction

-Recovery from addiction involves more than discontinuing the usage of substances.
+Recovery from addiction involves more than discontinuing the use of substances.
 Recovery also implies going back to a satisfying, well-rounded life.
 Due to the many intertwined mental disorders like anxiety, depression, or PTSD, recreation therapy enters the picture with a holistic, engaging, and research-supported modality.

 Recreation therapy isn’t all fun and games; it helps to buttress sobriety and improve mental health.
 In this blog, we will discuss the implementation of Occupational therapy or recreation therapy, its benefits, and the long-term care it provides in the successful recovery of the client.